Treeofsavior/ThaiTranslation/README.md

 **GUIDELINES IN WIKI HAVE BEEN UPDATED** <br>
 **PLEASE CHECK THE [GUIDELINES](https://github.com/Treeofsavior/EnglishTranslation/wiki/Guidelines) BEFORE SENDING YOUR PULL REQUESTS.**

-1. Please leave a sign to us like Good to merge.
+1. Please leave a sign to us like **Good to merge**.
 Then the PR will be merged.

 2. Latest translations have been updated for 2nd iCBT. (**NEW**)